"If I want to be free,

-As we mature, we become a collection of things that make us who we are.
-We take on responsibilities for each role we play and form new values and priorities around them.
-As parents, as spouses, as employees we immerse ourselves into these roles in an effort to do our best.
+As we live, we become a collection of things that make us who we are.
+We take on responsibilities for each role we play in life and form priorities around them.
+As parents, as spouses, as employees, we immerse ourselves into these roles in an effort to do our best.

 Occasionally our roles line up with who we are, our personal values, priorities and what we want from life.
 We use our natural gifts and talents in those roles and feel fulfilled and connected.